Quantum loop groups for arbitrary quivers: Shuffle algebras

 To complete the proof of Theorem \ref{thm:equal}, consider any $R \in \CS_{-\bn}$ with $|\bn| = n$.
 From \eqref{eqn:pair formula}, it is easy to see that:

 if $d_1$ is small enough.
 However, by Lemma \ref{lem:finite}, there are only finitely many non-increasing words $w$ of given degree with $d_1$ bounded below.
 This implies that

 only for finitely many non-increasing words $w$.
-Letting $H_1, \dots, H_t \subset G_{m,n}$ denote the connected components which contain the sequences of exponents of the aforementioned finitely many non-increasing words, then the non-degeneracy of the pairings \eqref{eqn:restricted pairing} imply that there exists an element
+Let $H_1, \dots, H_t \subset G_{m,n}$ denote the connected components which contain the sequences of exponents of the aforementioned finitely many non-increasing words.
+The non-degeneracy of the pairings \eqref{eqn:restricted pairing} of finite-dimensional vector spaces implies that there exists an element